pip install wrds2pg --upgrade

 "dsi", "crsp", dbname="wrds", host="localhost") wrds_update(

-C.2.2 Getting the tables used here
+D.1.2 Getting the tables used in this book

 Following the steps above, the script below can be used to get the tables used in this book.
 Note that a few tables require special handling.